amm33/flixster_adriana/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

 Add your response here
 If I had more time, I would make comments for each function and CSS selector explaining what it is for.
 I found that when coding, I was not keeping track of my code and as more code was typed, it became harder to find certain functions.
 I would make things more organized so that it is easy to track.
 One feature that I would have loved to add to the project are filters.
 Filtering by genre, director, rating, etc. would be a nice feature to incorporate.
 Alongside this, I would add additional information to the movie descriptions, such as the director, genre, and cast.
 Additionally, I would love to have figured out a different way to display the movie pages.
 Rather than having all movies on one page and loading more, I could figure out how to have multiple pages.
 Another thing I would work on is fixing the way the trailers are displayed.
 Perhaps I would add buttons that can go to the next trailer than having all the trailers together.
+Lastly, I would figure out how to make the attribution a bit smaller.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?